 In April 2005 Busselton council votes to amend its planning scheme, making it consistent with the LNRSPP amendment.
 That is now schedule 8 of the city’s planning scheme LP21 as further amended.
 Along with reinforcing the requirement to meet the LNRSPP policy it states:

 - In relation to Sussex Location 413 Smiths Beach Road, Yallingup the Identified Developable Land Area(s) shown on a Structure Plan will identify where development may be undertaken on the land and must be determined having regard to the—

 - (a) overriding need to protect the visual amenity, natural landscape and environmental values of the area

 The amendment requires a Structure Plan that would go out for public comment for 60 days.

 In August 2005 Canal Rocks Pty Ltd submitted a $330mln plan to build 114 permanent homes, 272 holiday units, a 100‐bed and 40‐tent resort and a 72‐bed backpackers lodge along with a conference centre, 2000sqm of shops, cafes and bars and 200sqm of community facilities.
-Within 15 years the site would accomodate 1,500 people.
+Within 15 years the site would accommodate 1,500 people.
 It was to be called Smiths Point.
 The first proposal four years earlier was for a combined total of 690 residential lots, tourist units and hotel rooms plus 1000sq m of retail space.
-The new plan was for 606 homes and tourist units with 2000sq m of retail space.
+The newer plan was for 606 homes and tourist units and hotel rooms with 2000sq m of retail space.